aimms/how-to/Articles/344/344-sparse-execution-for-write-to-table.rst

         }
     }

-Some data entry applictions explicitly track which data is newly entered, which data is modified, and which data is left untouched.
+Some data entry applications explicitly track which data is newly entered, which data is modified, and which data is left untouched.

 When we start with the ``p_Dat`` table in the section `Write in Replace mode`_ and only insert one element ``p_Dat('a3','b3') = 33``, this will result in only one SQL insert statement executed.
 The AIMMS data is shown here: